Machine-learning based discovery of missing physical processes in radiation belt modeling: Introduction

 Here, we approach the problem of defining and parameterizing the coefficients of the radial transport equation from a purely data-driven standpoint and, for the first time, using machine learning techniques.
 Since Eq.(\ref{eq:diff}) does not account for any injection or loss due to non-diffusive processes, we focus on the more general drift-diffusion equation:

 \begin{linenomath*}

 \end{linenomath*}

 with $C(L,t)$ a positive-definite drift coefficient.
 The positiveness of $C$ imposes a constraint on the solution, yet still allowing the drift term to effectively act as both a source or a loss term (i.e., it can be either positive or negative, depending on the sign of the derivative).
-In other words, we seek a solution of the Fokker-Planck equation in drift-diffusion form, without assuming any relationship between the drift and diffusion coefficients.
+In other words, we seek a solution of the Fokker-Planck equation in drift-diffusion form, without assuming any relationship between the drift and diffusion coefficients, {since in general $C_\Phi \neq 1/2 (\partial D_\Phi/\partial \Phi)$}. { The additional drift term is physically related to rapid particle injections into the inner magnetosphere which have often been observed by satellites, and which are not a result of a Fick’s law type inward diffusive flow, due to gradients in the diffusion coefficient, but a rapid advective flow (see, e.g. \cite{bortnik2008nonlinear}).}

 To solve this inverse problem, we use a Physics Informed Neural Network \cite{raissi2019} (PINN), that derives $f$, $D_{LL}$, and $C$ as general smooth functions of $L$ and $t$, by enforcing both consistency with data and a small residual of the drift-diffusion equation (\ref{eq:adv_diff}).
-We use three years of Van Allen Probes data (that we consider 'noiseless') in the inverse-problem.
+We use three years of Van Allen Probes data (that we consider 'noiseless') in the inverse-problem { (the training set covers the period 01-Nov-2013 to 30-Oct-2016)}.
 The procedure approximates the phase space density $f$ by means of a neural network (learning from the observed data), and learns $D_{LL}$ and $C$ as the optimal coefficients that solve Eq. (\ref{eq:adv_diff}) for the approximated $f$.
 We emphasize that all of the physics of interest and the particle dynamics are encoded in those coefficients, whose analysis then becomes extremely insightful.

 The aim of this work is to perform data-driven discovery of the physics which is missing in the traditional quasi-linear diffusion equation, routinely used to study electrons in the radiation belts.
 The result is twofold.
 First, we show that the drift term is often comparable with the diffusion one, and we analyze in detail their relative importance, with varying $L$, geomagnetic activity, and phase space density values.
 Second, we derive what is possibly the simplest and most interpretable parameterization of drift and diffusion coefficients as functions of $L$ only, that is still able to capture most of the dynamics, and is indeed comparable or superior in accuracy to parameterizations published earlier.